Rights in connection with pregnancy, birth and adoption

 If only the father or co-mother is entitled to parental leave, he or she receives the full parental benefit period, except the total of nine weeks reserved for the mother before and after giving birth.
 This applies to both birth and adoption.
 The father or co-mother can commence the benefit period as of week seven after the birth In the event of adoption, the parental benefit period commences with the takeover of care.

 Parental leave can be deferred or taken as partial leave.
-This is known as 'flexible leave'.
 You cannot receive parental benefit more than three years after the birth or the takeover of care in the case of adoption.

 Each parent is entitled to additional leave of up to twelve months.
 There is no entitlement to parental benefit when taking additional leave.